ShahSheel/shahsheel/README.md

 Hi! 🦆

-I'm a Full-Stack developer (Mostly 60% backend and 40% frontend) who loves writing code to make an impact.
+I'm a Full-Stack developer (60% backend and 40% frontend) who loves writing code to make an impact.
 Rock collector, duck lover and can never say no to chocolate

-**Core skills include:
+Core skills include:
-**

 Backend:
 * Laravel 6, 7,